fredneedsausername/ServerPhone/README.md

 **TODO should i add eclipse configuration files in the .gitignore?
 Are they necessary for java to work?
 Are they specific to eclipse?
 How to compensate for people that use a different ide, and need those configurations files, too?
 Is there a way to not publish on GitHub those files at all?**
 **TODO REFACTOR AUTHORIZATIONLEVEL WITH A BOOLEAN ISADMIN** **TODO ADD A UUID TO EVERY MESSAGE SO THAT IT DOESN'T GO CONFUSED, UPDATE TABLE OF HEADER TITLES TO, INSTEAD OF HAVING AS HEADER TITLE A REQUEST, HAVE THE UUID OF THE REQUEST**
+**TODO GIVE 5MB OF STORAGE OR SOME OTHER SMALL AMOUNT TO THE SERVER FOLDER, SO THAT IT CAN KEEP ALL INFO ABOUT THE USERS, AND THE CERTIFICATE**
 <br>
 # ServerPhone
 _Believe it or not, this is the third time i delete this repo because of configurations issues, which took me a day to sort out.<br>